qwaneu/qwaneu.github.io/_drafts/test-driving-a-command-line-interface-in-python.md

     pass
 ~~~

 We like to be in control of our dependencies.
 Dependency injection should not be some magic process.
-So in my using the _Given-When-Then_ example above, my test should look like:
+So in the _Given-When-Then_ example above, my test should look like:

 ~~~python
 class TestCustomerCli: